 The serial tag is a permanently affixed label on which is recorded vital electrical and refrigeration data about your Traulsen product, as well as the model and serial number.
-This tag is located in upper right interior compartment on all compact models.
+This tag is located in upper right interior compartment on all reach-in refrigerator and freezer models.